TejasML/TejasML/README.md

 I am a Data Science graduate with strong interests in **Data Engineering** and **Analytics Engineering**.
 I have built end-to-end data pipelines — ingesting data from Kaggle datasets, public APIs, and relational databases, transforming it using **Apache Spark** and **PySpark**, and implementing **Medallion Architecture** (Bronze, Silver, Gold layers) to deliver clean, analytics-ready outputs across modern cloud platforms.

-I also actively develop and deploy **Machine Learning** and **Deep Learning** projects — including a live pneumonia detection application built using CNNs and deployed on Hugging Face Spaces.
+My work also extends into Machine Learning and Deep Learning, including a CNN-powered pneumonia detection app deployed on Hugging Face Spaces

 I hold the **Microsoft Certified: Azure Data Fundamentals (DP-900)** certification and am currently preparing for **DP-600 — Fabric Analytics Engineer Associate**.